Nekochan977/P12_SportSee_frontend/README.md

 - [Clone the backend repository:](https://github.com/Nekochan977/P12_SportSee_backend)
 - Install dependencies with command:
 'yarn install'
- -Run the micro API with command:
+ - Run the micro API with command:
 'yarn dev'

 The micro API is launched on port 3000 (default port)